 Nationwide, state revenues are down and interstate tax confusion is high.
-When it comes to regulation on web sales, it has lately been an “every man for himself” situation out there, with many states passing their own in-state online sales tax laws, some onboard with recently proposed federal laws, and some still not quite satisfied.
+When it comes to regulation on web sales, many states are passing in-state online sales tax laws, some are in favor of proposed federal laws and others are not yet satisfied.

 With bills now in the House and Senate, it looks like Congress is getting serious about solving the out-of-state online sales tax issue.
 While these particular bills may not be the final law, it seems likely the issue will be solved in the next year.

 The recent activity in California, mandating that out-of-state online retailers with over $500,000 in sales collect sales tax, shows that state governments are getting serious about finding a solution, and small concessions from steadfast online tax opposer Amazon indicate that a comprehensive agreement is likely on the horizon.